JitterSystems/ShadowNet/README.md

 No longer rely on being unique to be anonymous like regular tor, NOW BEING UNIQUE IS THE TRUE ANONYMITY!

+Version 1.0:

-Version 2.0: Asynchronous Obfuscation Layer
+Asynchronous Obfuscation Layer:

 ShadowNet is an advanced network hardening framework that transforms a standard workstation into a "Private Mixnet of One."
 By forcing all system traffic through a synchronous, timing-obfuscated, and size-uniform tunnel, it eliminates the behavioral metadata that state-level adversaries use to deanonymize users.
 🛡️ Core Evolutionary Features